 Flint and Steel, AKA Ferrocerium Rods (Ferro Rod for Short)

 These are common mechanisms for fire starters.
 As described above, the friction between the flint and the ferrocerium rod creates a spark.
 The spark will ignite your tinder and create a fire.

 The downside to Ferro rods is that you need some form of tinder to catch fire from the spark.
 You can use dry leaves or pine needles, or you can also purchase products that will ignite.

 Sometimes you can easily find dry tinder.
 Sometimes you are not so lucky.

 Magnesium bars are popular because you shave off the magnesium into a small pile, which ignites from the spark.
 So the shavings are what catch fire when you create the spark from striking the rod with the flint.

 With a magnesium bar, you have built-in flint and tinder.
 Once the magnesium catches fire, you build a fire from there.
-Magnesium burns at about 4,000°F so getting a fire started this way is pretty easy.
+Magnesium burns at about 4,000°F, so getting a fire started this way is pretty straightforward.

 Now what you have all been waiting for, using the fire starter.

 Find a Good Location

 Look for a good location away from trees, bushes, or other items that could easily catch on fire.
 Also, a spot protected from the wind is ideal, so the wind doesn’t blow out your flame or spread your fire.